 We created our Regimens as an easy way to get started with the best CBD products and routines for your desired outcomes.

 CBD is completely legal for use in the UK, and we can manufacture products containing CBD in the UK.
 It’s even possible to get a Home Office licence to grow industrial hemp in the UK.

 Different CBD products are covered by different legislation in the UK.

 - CBD oil can only be sold as a food supplement and must be manufactured according to GMP (Good Manufacturing Practices) and Food Standards regulations.

-- Cosmetic (topical) products must meet the strict requirements of EU Cosmetics Regulations, be registered with the EU and safety tested, with a Cosmetic Product Safety Report (CPSR).
+- Cosmetic (topical) products must meet the strict requirements of UK Cosmetics Regulations, be registered with the UK Cosmetics Notification Portal and be safety tested, with a Cosmetic Product Safety Report (CPSR).

 As a result it is currently impossible to legally produce CBD from scratch in the UK, or even extract it from imported plant matter - all CBD has to be imported as either isolate or distillate from other countries.

 Which kind of CBD is right for me?